 You do not have to be present during the entire trial and your attorney should make this process as painless as possible for you.
 You attorney may travel to you and you may even be able to communicate via phone or computer.

-It is possible and often likely that if you win the case, the defendant will file an appeal — usually within 30 and 180 days.
+It is possible and often likely that if you win the case, the defendant will file an appeal — usually within 30 to 180 days.
 This will delay payment of any monetary damages you were awarded.
 If there is no appeal, you will receive payments a few months after the ruling.
 Usually an appeals court only decides if the trial court correctly applied the law to the case.